Iron Age: Ancient Near East

-The Iron Age in the ancient Near East is believed to have begun after the discovery of iron smelting and smithing techniques in Anatolia, the Caucasus or Southeast Europe c.
+The Iron Age in the ancient Near East is believed to have begun after the discovery of iron smelting and smithing techniques in Anatolia, the Caucasus or southeastern Europe c.
 1300 BC.
 The earliest bloomery smelting of iron is found at Tell Hammeh, Jordan c.
 930 BC (determined from ^{14}C dating).

 The Early Iron Age in the Caucasus area is divided conventionally into two periods: Early Iron I (c.
 1100 BC), and Early Iron II (10th–9th centuries BC).
 Many of the material culture traditions of the Late Bronze Age continued into the Early Iron Age.
 Thus, there is a sociocultural continuity during this transitional period.

 In Iran, the earliest actual iron artifacts were unknown until the 9th century BC.
 For Iran, the best studied archaeological site during this time period is Teppe Hasanlu.

 West Asia

 In the Mesopotamian states of Sumer, Akkad and Assyria, the initial use of iron dates to perhaps 3000 BC.
 One of the earliest smelted iron artifacts known is a dagger with an iron blade found in a Hattic tomb in Anatolia, dating from 2500 BC.
 The widespread use of iron weapons which replaced bronze weapons rapidly disseminated throughout the Near East by the beginning of the 1st millennium BC.

 The development of iron smelting was once attributed to the Hittites of Anatolia during the Late Bronze Age.
-As part of the Late Bronze Age and Early Iron Age, the Bronze Age collapse saw the slow, comparatively continuous spread of iron-working technology in the region.
+As part of the Late Bronze Age and Early Iron Age, the Late Bronze Age collapse saw the slow, comparatively continuous spread of iron-working technology in the region.
 It was long believed that the success of the Hittite Empire during the Late Bronze Age had been based on the advantages entailed by the "monopoly" on ironworking at the time.
 Accordingly, the invading Sea Peoples would have been responsible for spreading the knowledge through that region.
 The idea of such a "Hittite monopoly" has been examined more thoroughly and no longer represents a scholarly consensus.
 While there are some iron objects from Bronze Age Anatolia, the number is comparable to iron objects found in Egypt and other places of the same time period; and only a small number of these objects are weapons.